rjankovic/bifabrik/docs/tutorial/util_log.md

 # Logging utility

-This tool uses the standard python [logging facility](https://docs.python.org/3/library/logging.html) to simplify writing logs in fabric to a CSV-like file.
+This tool uses the standard python [logging facility](https://docs.python.org/3/library/logging.html) and simplifies writing logs in Fabric to a CSV-like file.
 Additionaly, errors are written to a separate error log file.

 `bifabrik` pipelines log their progress and errors by default (see below).